BladeTransformerLLC/OvercookedGPT/README.md

 https://www.youtube.com/watch?v=4LmcpkS53Wg

 ## Introduction
 There is a new area of AI research where foundation models such as LLMs are used for decision making in complex environments that involve long-horizon reasoning, control, and planning [2].
 For instance, [Text2Motion](https://sites.google.com/stanford.edu/text2motion) [3] enables robots to solve sequential manipulation tasks by using LLMs.
+Also OpenAI's GPT-4 performs well in theory-of-mind (ToM) tasks [6], which require understanding other agents' beliefs, goals, and mental states.

-OvercookedGPT is an interactive 2D environment where OpenAI's GPT-4/3.5-Turbo generates intertemporal and sequential tasks to control multiple agents to achieve a goal (i.e., cook food).
+OvercookedGPT is an interactive 2D game environment where OpenAI's GPT-4/3.5-Turbo generates intertemporal and sequential tasks in a centralized fashion to control multiple agents to achieve a goal in a simulation (i.e., to cook food at a kitchen).
 It is based on [gym-cooking](https://github.com/rosewang2008/gym-cooking) [1] and was also inspired by [overcooked_ai](https://github.com/HumanCompatibleAI/overcooked_ai) [4] (which is used in [5]).
+The purpose of this simulator is to evaluate the ability of the LLMs in long-horizon reasoning and task planning in dynamic multi-agent environments.
+To this end, in-context learning (i.e., few-shot learning with prompt engineering methods of CoT and PAL [7]) is used to guide the LLMs to generate a task queue in Python that is executed by the simulator on the fly.

 ## Installation
 ```